 You've got a product.
 You've taken product photos and written product descriptions.
-You've designed your website, populated it with great content and launched it to the world.
+You've set up your online store, populated it with great content and launched it to the world.

 Now it's time to sit back and watch the traffic and sales come flooding in, right?